The singularity category and duality for complete intersection groups: Central reduction

 \subsection{Retreat to normalizations}

 We now suppose given a normalization of $C^*X$, which is a $p$-adic fibration $F\lra X\lra Y$ with $Y$ regular and $F$ finite.
-We will show that we may obtain the required behaviour by imposing conditions on $F$ rather than $X$.
+We will show that we may obtain the required behaviour by imposing conditions on $F$ rather than on $X$.

-\begin{defn} We say that $X$ has a normalization with Property P if there is a normalization $F\lra X\lra Y$ so that $F$ has Property P.
+\begin{defn} We say that $X$ {\em has a normalization with Property P} if there is a normalization $F\lra X\lra Y$ so that $F$ has Property P.

-The four properties P of interest are \begin{itemize} \item having a central system of parameters ($C_*(\Omega F)$ has a central system of parameters), \item being Hochschild cohomology ci (HHci) (i.e., the spectral sequence $HH^*(H^*(F))\Rightarrow HH^*(C^*(F))$ collapses at a finite stage, \item being coefficient ci (cci) (ie. $H^*(F)$ is ci), and \item being strongly spherical ci (ssci) (ie $H^*(F)$ is an exterior algebra). \end{itemize} It is clear that ssci implies cci, and Lemma \ref{lem:cciisHHci} shows cci implies HHci. \end{defn}
+The four properties P of interest are \begin{itemize} \item having a central system of parameters ($C_*(\Omega F)$ has a central system of parameters), \item being Hochschild cohomology ci (HHci) (i.e., the spectral sequence $HH^*(H^*(F))\Rightarrow HH^*(C^*(F))$ collapses at a finite stage, \item being coefficient ci (cci) (i.e., $H^*(F)$ is ci), and \item being strongly spherical ci (ssci) (i.e., $H^*(F)$ is an exterior algebra). \end{itemize} It is clear that ssci implies cci, and Lemma \ref{lem:cciisHHci} shows cci implies HHci. \end{defn}

 \begin{lemma} If $X$ has a normalization with a central system of parameters then as a module over $C_*(\Omega F)$, $\TCOX$ has a Cech construction and there is a spectral sequence

 \end{lemma}

 \begin{proof} We have a cofibre sequence